Examples

 plot(assessment)

-As an alternative form of uncertainty quantification, one may approximate a set of marginal posterior quantiles by training a neural Bayes estimator under the quantile loss function, which allows one to generate approximate marginal posterior credible intervals.
+As an alternative form of uncertainty quantification with neural Bayes estimators, one may approximate a set of marginal posterior quantiles by training a neural Bayes estimator under the quantile loss function, which allows one to generate approximate marginal posterior credible intervals.
 This is facilitated with IntervalEstimator

 which, by default, targets 95% central credible intervals: